tintinweb/solidity-shell/README.md

 352
 ```

 Oh, did you know that we automatically fetch a matching remote compiler when you change the solidity pragma?
-It is as easy as typing `pgrama solidity 0.5.0` and solidity-shell will do the rest 🙌.
+It is as easy as typing `pragma solidity 0.5.0` and solidity-shell will do the rest 🙌.